 Assistant Director of Music: Mr Ben Giddens

-Head of KS3 Music and Vocal Studies: Mr Mark Bushby
+Head of KS3 Music: Mr Mark Bushby

 Music: Miss Tatjana Ognjenovic